ITTechnic/PikiOs/README.md

 ### Black screen with a cursor

-If it stalls after booting its because the script pauses if it cant connect to the web root, so make sure you have network connections set up.
+If it stalls after booting its because the script pauses if it cant connect to the web root, so make sure you have network connections set up properly

 ## Additional Changes